 This NERC DTP spans the science of Earth’s atmosphere, geosphere and biosphere.
 It is hosted by eight academic departments accross the Universities of Leeds, York and Hull, building on a history of bi-lateral and multi-lateral research collaborations.
 Through high quality research projects and training, we attract excellent postgraduate students into natural environment science research and train them for future employment and leadership, enabling them to contribute to environmental well-being and UK economic prosperity.

-Details of the projects on offer, the training programme and the mechanism for obtaining funding can be found at http://www.nercdtp.leeds.ac.uk Overall the DTP funds 24 studentships between Leeds and York each year in a range of environmental topics.
+Details of the projects on offer, the training programme and the mechanism for obtaining funding can be found on the Panorama website.
+Overall the DTP funds 24 studentships between Leeds and York each year in a range of environmental topics.
 York based projects are advertised here.

 Applications for these projects should be submitted via the University of Leeds website in the first instance even if the project is to be hosted in York.

 The White Rose studentships initiative was set up in 1997 to encourage collaboration between the Universities of Leeds, Sheffield and York and since 2005 has awarded studentships.
 In 2011 the White Rose Universities Consortium was awarded a Doctoral Training Partnership in Mechanistic Biology by the Biotechnology and Biological Sciences Research Council (BBSRC), and the first students took up their places in October 2012.
 PhD places are available for October 2018 entry.

 A total of 78 4-year studentships were awarded over 3 years:

 • 60 from the BBSRC